scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

    :align: center

    An example streamline plot of winds in Hurricane Florence overlaid over radar estimated rainfall rate.
+The LKTX and KMHX NEXt Generation Radars (NEXRADS) were used to derive the winds and rainfall rates.
 The blue contour represents the region containing gale force winds, while the red contour represents the regions where hurricane force winds are present. :label:`streamline`